Mickelson tries to focus at Colonial after historic PGA win - WHIZ News

 Morikawa said the playoff hole is his only bad memory among a lot of good ones in his only Colonial appearance, and that he learned from the experience.
 Only two months later, he won the delayed PGA Championship at age 23.
 He finished tied for eighth at this year’s PGA while someone much older won.

 “I thought about Phil’s win, and it’s not like I’ve seen Phil’s entire career.
 He won his first event 30 years ago.
 I’m 24 now.
 I still consider him as a competitor,” Morikawa said.
 “He’s trying every day to get better.
 It’s cool to see someone at 50 like that come out and win because it just gives me hope.
-It gives me just that passion because I love this game because I love this game and want to play as long as I can.”
+It gives me just that passion because I love this game and want to play as long as I can.”

 After flying home to California following his victory Sunday at Kiawah Island in South Carolina, Mickelson was up most of the night with wife Amy and got to see highlights of his victory.
 He spent time at home Monday and Tuesday before flying to Texas, where he played a nine-hole pro-am Wednesday morning.